Our Eternal Friendship

 My prayer partner, Sherry, was one of those.
 As a sister in Christ, she was a blessing to my spiritual growth.
 We often laughed or cried together and we prayed through many a problem.
 When a bad situation arose and she had moved away, I was sad..

-In the Bible, we see that the Apostle Paul left many friends behind as he moved about in his travels.
+, we see that the Apostle Paul left many friends behind as he moved about in his travels.
 One such letter reminded me of what Sherry might have written to me as an encouragement to rejoice and grow in my Christian faith.
 So I wrote a brief letter to myself from Sherry using verses from the second chapter of Philippians:

 "Dear Lucy, All my prayers for you are full of praise to God..When I pray for you my heart is full of joy.
 Whatever happens to me, always live as a Christian must so that whether I see you again or not, I will keep on hearing good reports that you are faithful to tell the Good News - fearlessly - no matter who opposes you.